 Employee Feedback

 Employee feedback is critical for letting workers know their strengths, weaknesses, and development goals.
 It’s equally critical for managers to understand how to deliver such feedback in an optimal way.
-Being able to genuinely hear, internalize, and implement such comments can have a powerful impact on individual performance, and with it, that of the entire organization.
+Being able to genuinely hear, internalize, and implement these comments can have a powerful impact on individual performance, and with it, that of the entire organization.

 What Is Employee Feedback?

-Feedback can be supplied in many settings.
+Feedback can be given in many settings.
 Every organization should have official employee review sessions at least once per year, but half-year and even quarterly reviews are common.
 This is particularly true for startups and other companies experiencing rapid changes.

 Learning and development initiatives also require employee feedback.
 Before, during, and after an L&D program, HR relies heavily on direct managers to assess employee performance, attitude toward learning, and skill requirements.

-Employee feedback also happens informally.
+Employee feedback also happens organically, or informally.
 Any recommendation given by a manager to a worker is considered feedback, and so it really is something that happens all the time.
 The question is, how should it be given?

 Employee Feedback Best Practices